 Dominant Social Theme: It is important to be careful with herbs.

 Free-Market Analysis: Codex Alimentarius-type legislation continues to grind ahead.
 The net result of this worldwide health initiative will be to regulate and license all products that have anything to do with health and nutrition.
-The upcoming ban on herbal remedies in Europe is just one element of what is to be comprehensive group of laws regulating every type of product that has some health or dietary impact.
+The upcoming ban on herbal remedies in Europe is just one element of what is to be comprehensive net of laws regulating every type of product that has some health or dietary impact.

 The Codex Alimentarius Commission itself was created in 1963 by the World Health Organization to "develop food standards, guidelines and related texts such as codes of practice under the Joint FAO/WHO Food Standards Programme," according to the official Codex website.
 In this context, it sounds both responsible and necessary: "The main purposes of this Programme are protecting health of the consumers and ensuring fair trade practices in the food trade, and promoting coordination of all food standards work undertaken by international governmental and non-governmental organizations."